MetaMorphic-Digital/draw-steel/src/docs/Power-Roll-Effects.md

 ## Other

-The Other type is a catch-all for anything that doesn't fit into the other categories and includes just text displays.
+The Other type is a catch-all for anything that does not fit into the other categories and includes just text displays.